-Table 4.4.
-Simulated rejection probabilities of the bootstrap test for the one-parametric hypothesis (4.7) in the regression model (4.8) and (4.9).
+Table 4.3.
+Simulated rejection probabilities of the bootstrap test for the one-parametric hypotheses (4.7) and (4.9) in the regression models (4.8) and (4.10), respectively.

 We will conclude this section with an investigation of a nonlinear hypothesis for the variance function, i.e.